 At the piano – Mrs Chisholm.
 At the organ – Mr Mowat Wilson.
 Select orchestra under the leadership of Herr Gottl.
 Feuerberg.
 Stage Managers – Dr Bruce and Dr Schlomka.
 Conductor – Mr F. S. Graves L.R.A.M.

 The Perthshire Constitutional, 28th October, 1910.

 1. James Stewart-Murray, later 8th Duke of Atholl, was at that time Conservative MP for West Perthshire.
 It was a particularly towsy time at Westminster following the recent general election.
 Although the Conservatives and Liberal Unionists had together secured the popular vote, Asquith's Liberal Party had won two more seats.
 Just days prior to the performance Asquith had formed a coalition government with the Irish Parliamentary Party (the Irish Nationalists).
 The great and local good close to the stage, fearful of Lloyd George's next Budget, certainly needed cheering up.

 2. I have no definitive proof, not a scrap of paper, saying anything like “Rev. Mackenzie ‘s daughter Elsie played Yum-Yum”.
 Yet there is a lot of circumstantial evidence: Elizabeth Helen Mackenzie, known to everyone as Elsie, was unmarried and living at home in February 1910.
 She was just 24, and thus ages with Alice Mitchell and Nellie Duncan.
-Rev. Mackenzie was in the audience with his wife and one of their two daughters.
+Rev. Mackenzie was in the audience with his wife and one of two unmarried daughters.
 An extensive trawl has found no other E. Mackenzie of the right age living in the area at that time.

 Photos of James Mitchell as The Mikado and Miss Lyall as Katisha were taken by the The Perth Art Photo Company for the Perthshire Advertiser.